springload/draftjs_exporter/README.md

 pip install draftjs_exporter
 ```

-We support the following Python versions: 3.5, 3.6, 3.7, 3.8.
+We support the following Python versions: 3.6, 3.7, 3.8.
 For Python 2.7 and 3.4 support, please use [v2.1.7](https://github.com/springload/draftjs_exporter/tree/v2.1.7) of the exporter.
+For Python 3.5, use [v3.0.1](https://github.com/springload/draftjs_exporter/tree/v3.0.1).

 In your code, create an exporter and use the `render` method to create HTML: